 Related: Evolution of the data breach

-Don’t become part of the 60% of businesses who go out of business after a data breach.
+Don’t become part of the 60% of businesses that go out of business after a data breach.
 Make sure you have a data backup and recovery plan that includes these 7 critical steps.

 1. Identify the threat